ronny-rentner/ultraimport/readme.md

 **Features**:
 - Import any file from the file system as Python code
-- Works independent of your `sys.path`, independent of your current working directory, and independent of your top-level package
+- Works independent of your `sys.path`
+- Works independent of your current working directory
+- Works independent of your top-level package
 - Works no matter if you run your code as a module or as a script
 - Dynamically wrap your code in a virtual namespace package
 - Preprocess code for optimizations (see [example](/examples/working/debug-transform))